 We are very successful classroom practitioners who work well as a team, while offering students individual, creative and varied teaching styles.
 Every member of staff is committed to helping students to achieve the very best that they can and this is reflected in our results.

-The Performing Arts Department comprises 10 members of staff and sixteen part-time instrumental teachers.
+The Performing Arts Department comprises 14 members of staff and 16 part-time instrumental teachers.

 The teaching staff includes:

-- Teachers of Dance – Mrs Natalie Gardiner and Mrs Hannah Miszewska
+• Teachers of Dance – Mrs Natalie Gardiner, Mrs Wilson, Miss Mattinson and Mrs Arnold

 The Department has the following facilities: